etranos/regional_trade_hyperlinks/paper/submission2/author_response.md

 **I find this one of the main contributions of the paper. i.e. the ability to draw trade information for places where there is none.
 I suggest the author(s) can make more of it by discussing it more explicitly in the introduction but also other parts of the paper.**

-We have now added the following paragraph in the introduction in p. **ADD PAGE**:
+We have now added the following paragraph in the introduction in p.
+2:

 > Our proposed research framework not only allows for accurate prediction of interregional
 > trade flows, but also for disaggregating such flows at more granular spatial units